CHEO-EHIL/pysdg-releases/README.md

 ### Documentation

-Comprehensive documentation for the latest version of `pysdg` is available at [pysdg documentation](https://cheo-ehil.github.io/pysdg-releases/latest/index.html).
-For documentation related to specific versions, please visit [pysdg releases](https://cheo-ehil.github.io/pysdg-releases/).
+Comprehensive documentation for the latest version of `pysdg` is available at [pysdg documentation](https://cheo-ehil.github.io/pysdg-releases/v2.7.0/index.html).

 ### Note on Release Versions